 Creating a great a cappella experience is too particular for a “plug-and-play” technician, and most universities’ sound support services will not be capable of fully serving your music.

 Here are some of the fundamentals that I have learned to do for every concert:

 • Speaker placement in the room that minimizes standing waves, phase cancellation, and stage bleed.

 • Equalization of speakers using pink noise to create a linear response in the room that is also consistent with other mixing components – maximizing intelligibility and sound quality, and minimizing feedback from the get-go.

 • Compressors used on all handheld vocal mics, and adjusted throughout the show as appropriate to each voice and song.

 • Extreme finesse with area mics – filtering feedback so the ensemble is prominent.

 The first 3 are relatively straightforward.
 The Area mics need some explanation.

 Unless you’re running a handheld microphone for each vocalist, you’ll probably be wanting to use “area” mics to pick up and amplify the ensemble.
 The term “gain before feedback,” or in this case more often experienced as “feedback before gain,” quickly becomes your arch nemesis.
 Unless you’re in some sort of already extra-ideal stage vs. speaker circumstance, you will struggle like a sucker to get a usable amount of vocal sound from the ensemble area mics though your speakers.
 I have a technique for getting significantly more volume out of area mics to which I will dedicate another post.
-But in short, you’ll want some good cables, insert points on your mixer (or the patience for a bussing work-around), a 31-band graphic EQ, and a bit of experimentation time.
+But in short, you’ll want some good cables, insert points on your mixer (or the patience for a bussing work-around), a 31-band graphic EQ for each mic, and a bit of experimentation time.
 I get super excited about this, so it might turn into a lengthy post!